 SUPPLIERS & CONTRACTORS

-First, by promoting your brand.
-The themeparX Construction Board has all your potential clients onsite, many of them silent readers.
-There is only one single prime advertising slot on it, but it will make sure you are seen by everybody and can deliver several hundreds of clicks per day.
-It is as good as exhibiting at a trade fair, no kidding.
-Please get in touch with me here.
+The themeparX Construction Board has ALL your potential clients on-site, many of them silent readers.
+There is only one single prime advertising slot on it, which will make sure you are seen by everyone, and can deliver several hundreds of clicks per day.
+It is as good as exhibiting at a trade show.
+Take a look.

 Given my background as a filmmaker and cartoonist, ride design is my true delight in the theme park industry.
 This is what I really want to do: revolutionize the ride experience and bring it much closer to the adventure, dimension and depth of performing and visual arts, motion pictures, and real-life interaction.

 The word immersive is overused in connection with every other new high-budget theme park ride.
 But the majority of dark rides are little more than a combination of predictable effects, stiff animatronics and raucous noise, lacking turning points and a comprehensible, captivating storyline.
 If you want me on board to create the cutting-edge experience of tomorrow, I'm all open.
 Take a look at my past here:

 The Theme Park Guy has been featured in countless publications such as AP, CNN, Fast Company, Focus, Foreign Policy, Frankfurter Allgemein Zeitung, La Repubblica, The Unofficial Guide to Walt Disney World, The National, among others.
 If you are simply looking into a quote for a park opening, or an opinion, please give me a call at +971 55 6678108.
 I'm always happy to help!